konflux-ci/integration-service-utils/ci/promote-overlay/README.md

 ## Introduction

-The Integration Service in RHTAP is deployed to environments using ArgoCD.
+The Integration Service in KONFLUX is deployed to environments using ArgoCD.
 The specific content to be deployed to each environment is controlled by overlays.

 There are 3 overlays:
 - development
 - staging
 - production

-Currently, when a PR is merged in the integration-service repo, a PR in the infra-deployments repo is created by a RHTAP release pipeline which updates the **development** and **staging** overlay.
+Currently, when a PR is merged in the integration-service repo, a PR in the infra-deployments repo is created by a KONFLUX release pipeline which updates the **development** and **staging** overlay.

 Promotion from a lower environment to higher environment is done manually by updating the target overlay.